oneminch/Notes/Computer Science/Object-Oriented Programming.md

 > This check happens at runtime, and because of that method overriding is a typical example of **dynamic binding**.

 > [!important]
-> - A static method cannot be overridden.
->     - If a subclass implements the same static method as its parent, the method is hidden. **Method hiding** replaces the parent method in the calls defined in the child class.
->
 > - In Java, the access modifier of the overriding method cannot be more restrictive than the overridden method.
 >     - The access modifier of the overriding method in the subclass must provide at least as much access as the overridden method in the superclass.
 >     - e.g., if the superclass has a `protected` method, the overriding method in the subclass can be declared as either `protected` or `public`, but not `private` or default (package-private).